Live in our CommunityBullhead City ~ Fort Mohave ~ Mohave Valley

 Lake Havasu City

-Lake Havasu City, home of the historic London Bridge, is situated on the eastern shore of Lake Havasu on the Colorado River border of California and Arizona.
-The City was established in 1963 by Robert P. McCulloch as a self-sufficient, planned community.
+Lake Havasu City, home of the historic London Bridge, is situated on the Arizona shore of Lake Havasu on the Colorado River border with California.

-Lake Havasu is home to more lighthouses than any other city in the U.S. These 1/3 scale replicas are actual functioning navigational aids built to the specifications of famous east and west coast lighthouses.
-More than eighteen can be seen on the shores of the lake.
+To add to the quaintness of the lake community, Lake Havasu is home to more replica lighthouses than any other city in the U.S. Twenty-six smaller-scale versions of functioning navigational aids have been built to the specifications of famous east and west coast lighthouses.

 The City of Kingman is the County seat of Mohave County located in northwest Arizona along Interstate 40 and U.S. 93.
 Kingman elevations range from 3,300 to 3,800 feet.
 The city straddles the scenic Hualapai, Cerbat and Black Mountains, which offer hiking, picnicking, camping, and other outdoor activities in the cool pines.